-See reference to ATTENDANCE AND LATENESS (in department notes later in course outline) for protocol concerning tardiness and absence from class.
+See ATTENDANCE AND LATENESS (in department notes) for department protocol.

-The lab class is very physical in nature and therefore students are asked to wear comfortable clothing that does not restrict movement.
+The class is very physical in nature and therefore students are asked to wear comfortable clothing that does not restrict movement.
 Please observe the following guidelines: no street shoes, no hats, no jewelry AND no gum.
+With the exception of water, food and beverages will not be allowed in class.